 How To Visit The Cinque Terre

 I took the opportunity to take the whole trip by train, starting with the Eurostar from London to Paris, followed by sleeper train to Milan.
-But you could fly to Milan, Genoa, Pisa or Florence before continuing your journey by train (save time by booking your train ticket in advance).
+But you could fly to Milan, Genoa, Pisa or Florence before continuing your journey by train.
 Read more about How to Use the Trains in Italy.

 A Cinque Terre Train Card will give you unlimited access to trains and hiking trails.
 (Most of the hiking trails are free, but one or two limit access by making a charge.)